 No matter where you live, you almost certainly have had the experience of being out on the stoop or porch late at night and hearing the unmistakable sound of dogs howling in the distance.
-Sometimes, I have the same thought as Bram Stoker’s famous vampire, “Listen to them — the children of the night.
-What music they make!”
-That often leads me to think of Dracula’s strange and threatening agenda, and I start to wonder if the howling dogs are, in fact, making music, or if they are plotting the overthrow of humanity and the establishment of universal dog empire.
 So, why do dogs howl?

 Researchers believe that dog howling is bound up in dog genetics.
 The ancient dog breeds are recognized for how closely their DNA matches that of the wolves from which they descended.
 When answering the question, “Why do dogs howl,” we have to examine the following questions, too — Is dog howling an atavistic expression of a shared wild ancestry?
 A lingering vestige of wolf times and pack activity?
-Communication seems to be at the heart of things, so let’s investigate why dogs howl and what they might be saying.
+Communication seems to be at the heart of things, so let’s seek to answer the query, “Why do dogs howl” — and find out what they might be saying.

 Why do dogs howl?
 Well, in the wild, wolves and feral dogs howl to bring scouts back to the pack after a hunt.
 Dogs who remain behind howl to provide the location of their base.
 So, one of the answers to, “Why do dogs howl?” is that dog howling acts as a vocal homing beacon or a kind of auditory lighthouse which guides other pack members back.